Why do your beliefs matter? Thoughts become beliefs, then these become our values, and our values become actions.

 Why Your Beliefs Matter

 If you belong to one of the three most popular religions, chances are you did not choose them after weighing the evidence.
 The two significant reasons for following a religion are; family indoctrination and seeking help in a crisis.
 Families pass down their beliefs to their children.
-This type of cultural programming isn’t a choice.
-It’s forced indoctrination.
+This type of cultural programming isn’t a choice; it’s involuntary indoctrination.

-The second group of people is those who are vulnerable.
-When you are vulnerable, you are more susceptible to propaganda.
+The second group of people is those who are in need and hurting.
+When you are in need, you are vulnerable and more susceptible to propaganda.
 When you are in a crisis, you reach out for support, and religion offers a dualistic ideology to answer your needs.
-When you are vulnerable, the choice isn’t made after weighing the evidence.
+When you are vulnerable, you don’t choose after weighing the evidence.
 Religion uses “bait and switch” tactics that prey on our basic fears.
 It offers intangibles like the afterlife for your financial support.
 It is the impulse purchase of an ideology, and this is why your beliefs matter.
 Your thoughts are part of a powerful chain reaction.

 Thoughts Become Beliefs